schlae/ibm-extender/README.md

 923-PCL-10162-1E.
 Use the 1 meter cable; anything longer may cause signal integrity issues.

+The card bracket, Mouser Electronics 534-9200-5, has been reported to fit.
+I have not personally tried it.

-The IBM PC and XT BIOS runs some tests on the card on bootp.
+The IBM PC and XT BIOS run some tests on the card on boot.
 If you see an "1801" code on boot, it may mean something as simple as an unconnected cable or an unpowered expansion chassis.
 It'll pop up for any other error with the card.
 For troubleshooting, you may have more luck writing test programs in